jasonkiss/web-standards/guidance/quick-reference/a11y-content-editors.md

 *   **Images containing words have alt text containing those words.**

 	Some images contain text.
-If that text is meaningful it needs to be included in the image's alt text.
+If that text is meaningful, it needs to be included in the image's alt text.

 *   **Linked images use alt text to describe the link’s destination.**